davidxmoody/davidxmoody.com/_posts/2014-10-20-first-draft-of-my-cv-and-a-trip-to-bristol.md

 ## A trip to Bristol

-I don't usually get out much by myself.
-I experience a lot of social anxiety and usually choose the easy option of staying at home.
-Recently, I've come to realise just how harmful this is.
-I'm never going to move on with my life unless I face up to my fears.
-I've written a lot about [the growth mindset](/the-growth-mindset-applied-to-my-life-part-1/) recently.
-It's made me realise that there is only one way to improve.
-I have to start going out into the world and meeting people.

-However, I also want to break it down into small steps.
-Each step should be only slightly challenging but together they should accomplish something huge.
-For my first step, I thought I would re-familiarise myself with travelling by bus.

-I'd done three major bus trips by myself.
-One to Bristol to take my driving theory test.
-One bus and train trip to Hull to visit my grandparents.
-The final one was a bus trip to Bristol to go to a LessWrong meetup, about a year and a half ago.
-They were all pretty major events in my life, each doing something new which I was afraid of.
+It's been a while since I've done any travelling by myself.
+Whenever I go anywhere, I'm usually with someone who knows what they are doing.
+Applying for jobs is probably going to involve getting to a lot of interviews.
+I thought it would be a good idea to re-familiarise myself with travelling by bus.

 Last Friday, I went to Bristol on the bus (from Glastonbury).
-I'm pleased to say that it went incredibly well.
-Despite it being a long time since I'd last been on the bus, I found the whole experience very relaxing and not at all stressful.
-I was not at all anxious which was pleasantly surprising.
-I think the reason for my lack of anxiety was the knowledge that I had done everything before, despite it being a while ago.
+It went incredibly well.
+I found the whole experience very relaxing and not at all stressful.

 ## Getting lost